petersid2022/master-thesis/notes.md

 ## The idea:
 1. The small model proposes several next tokens (a "draft" sequence).
 2. The large model verifies them in parallel.
-3. If the proposals are likely under the large model, they are accepted, saving time because the large model doesn’t need to compute them token-by-token
+3. If the proposals are likely under the large model, they are accepted, saving time because the large model doesn't need to compute them token-by-token

 ## Speculative decoding functions as follows:
 1. The small LLM generates a series of sequential tokens, after which the large LLM evaluates all of these in a single pass.
 2. For each token, if the probability in the large LLM is higher than that of the small one, it is accepted directly (therefore not affecting the large LLM's statistics).
 If the probability is lower, the likelihood of acceptance is proportional to the difference in probabilities.
 This method makes it likely that the token will not be accepted, in which case the computation is wasted.
 If the small model performs well, we gain a speedup without changing the output, but if it performs poorly, we waste significant compute resources, slowing down the process.
 See: [https://en.wikipedia.org/wiki/Branch_predictor](Branch predictor)
 3. Speculative decoding variants allow tokens to exit the model early if the model is confident, similar to compiler optimizations like function inlining or dead code elimination, which skip unnecessary computations.
 4. Speculative sampling often builds a tree of possible token paths during text generation.
-We can apply compiler-style graph transformations (e.g., pruning redundant branches via static analysis or common subexpression elimination on token probabilities) to optimize the tree exploration.
+We can apply compiler-style graph transformations (e.g., pruning redundant branches via static analysis or common sub expression elimination on token probabilities) to optimize the tree exploration.
 5. Just as compilers schedule operations for parallel execution, speculative sampling could "schedule" token generation to prioritize high-probability paths, inspired by compiler techniques for out-of-order execution.

-These are softmax probabilities over the vocabulary, the same kind of probabilities used during standard next-token sampling in an LLM.
+These are soft-max probabilities over the vocabulary, the same kind of probabilities used during standard next-token sampling in an LLM.

 # [Accelerating Large Language Model Decoding with Speculative Sampling](https://arxiv.org/abs/2302.01318)
 > [!TIP]